-It is a condition to the issuance of the class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes, class A-5-1 certificates, class A-5-2 certificates and class A-IO certificates that they be rated in the highest rating category of at least two of the three rating agencies.
+It is a condition to the issuance of the class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes, class A-5-1 certificates, class A-5-2 certificates, class A-IO-1 certificates and class A-IO-2 certificates that they be rated in the highest rating category of at least two of the three rating agencies.
+The ratings on the class A-IO-1 certificates do not address the receipt of any prepayment penalties.

 It is a condition to the issuance of the class B notes that the class B notes be rated in one of the two highest rating categories of at least two of the three rating agencies.
 It is a condition to the issuance of the class C notes that the class C notes be rated in one of the three highest rating categories of at least two of the three rating agencies.
 No application was made to any other rating agency for the purpose of obtaining additional ratings of the offered securities.